drdh/Homophily-MARL/README.md

 ### Saving models

-You can save the learnt models to disk by setting `save_model = True`, which is set to `True` by default.
-The frequency of saving models can be adjusted using `save_model_interval` configuration.
+You can save the learnt models to disk by setting `save_model = True`, which is `False` by default.
+The frequency of saving models can be adjusted using `save_model_interval`.
 Models will be saved in the result directory, under the folder called *models*.
-The directory corresponding each run will contain models saved throughout the experiment, each within a folder corresponding to the number of timesteps passed since starting the learning process.
+The directory corresponding to each run will contain models saved throughout the experiment, each within a folder corresponding to the number of timesteps passed since starting the learning process.

 ### Loading models